FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Experiment

 \subsection{Details of EmoBERT}

-EmoBERTa \cite{DBLP:journals/corr/abs-2108-12009}, a pre-trained language model on the basis of the Roberta, is designed for the Emotion Recognition in Conversation (ERC) task.
+EmoBERTa \cite{DBLP:journals/corr/abs-2108-12009}, a pre-trained language model based on {RoBERTa}, is designed for the Emotion Recognition in Conversation (ERC) task.
 It achieves the SOTA performance on several well-known public datasets (e.g., MELD, IEMOCAP, etc.) and is simple to migrate to other downstream tasks.
-Therefore, we adopt an off-the-shelf detector \footnote{https://github.com/tae898/erc.}, EmoBERTa-base, as our feature extractor for obtaining the emotional score and emotional representation of help-seekers.
+Therefore, this study adopts an off-the-shelf detector \footnote{https://github.com/tae898/erc.}, EmoBERTa-base, as our feature extractor to obtain the emotional score and emotional representation of help-seekers.
 The emotional score is obtained by the softmax function using the [CLS] representation of EmoBERTa-base.
-And experimental results show that the emotional states are beneficial for both strategy selection and response generation.
+The experimental results indicate that emotional states are beneficial for both strategy selection and response generation.